dannydelts94/dans-text-editor/README.md

 ## Usage

-Go to the deployed web app at https://peaceful-fjord-86072.herokuapp.com/ nad click the install button.
+Go to the deployed web app at https://peaceful-fjord-86072.herokuapp.com/ and click the install button.
 You will now be able to use the text editor offline.

 ## Credits